jpritikin/coach/content/docs/me/_index.md

 This area of my website is the safe space for me to broadcast my opinions.
 {{% /hint %}}

+Maybe you trust me.
+I can help you navigate the age of hyperspecialization.[^millgram2015]

 ## No Secrets

 In my previous career,